knebiolo/stryke/README.md

 ## Fit Entrainment Rates

 If you do not have existing empirical data for your facility of interest, stryke can query the EPRI entrainment database and develop them for you.
-To fit a distribution, simply pass a list of arguments to stryke.
+To fit a distribution, simply pass a list of arguments (example below).
 The list of arguments, their datatype, and explanations are below.
-The following example queries the EPRI database to return a sample of entrainment observations of Catastomidae in the winter within The Great Lakes watershed while leaving out Potato Rapids from the sample:
+The following example shows how to fit entrainment rates for a leave-one-out validation exercise, it queries the EPRI database to return a sample of entrainment observations of Catastomidae in the winter within The Great Lakes watershed while leaving out Potato Rapids from the sample:

 `Family = 'Catostomidae', Month = [1,2,12], HUC02= [4], NIDID= 'WI00757'`